Canon SX420 vs Nikon 1 V2

 It is notable that the SX420 offers wifi support, while the V2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the V2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the V2 was succeeded by the Nikon 1 V3.
+Both the SX420 and the V2 have been discontinued, but can regularly be found used on eBay.
+The V2 was replaced by the Nikon 1 V3, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Nikon 1 V2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.